pomdtr/smallweb.run/todo/index.md

 This website list what's next for [smallweb](https://smallweb.run).

 ## App Ideas

+- Automatically generate web UI (form), cli and api based on the content of the folder
 - Loom alternative using the [MUX](https://www.mux.com/) api
 - Store based on the [`smallweb-app` github topic](https://github.com/topics/smallweb-app)
-- pastebin as a service
+- pastebin as a service (inspired by pastes.sh)